 Students interested in living in accessible spaces in UW Housing must complete a myDRS Application with the DRS office and submit the DRS Disability Housing & Medical Dietary Request.
 Requests need to be made in accordance with the Deadlines for Housing Accommodations.
 Accommodation requests submitted after the deadline will be processed on a space available basis and may include a wait list.

 The types of accommodations provided are dependent on the nature of the disability, impact in the on campus living environment, and provided on a case by case basis.
-DRS works closely with the UW Housing & Dining office in providing accommodations that meet individual needs.
+DRS works in collaboration with the UW Housing & Food Services office to provide accommodations that meet individual student needs.